muellerjoerggit/dataviewer/README.md

 So you don't need another external software to check the data.
 You have all in one app and you can develop for specific use cases new handlers.

+## Getting Started

+If not already done, install Docker Compose (v2.10+) Run docker compose build --no-cache to build fresh images Run docker compose up --pull always -d --wait to set up and start a fresh Symfony project Open https://localhost in your favorite web browser and accept the auto-generated TLS certificate Run docker compose down --remove-orphans to stop the Docker containers.

 ## Configuration

 Entities are configured with yaml files.
 In this example this user entity has four properties.